Uplizna

 Uplizna taken before or after other medicines that weaken the immune system may increase your risk of getting infections.

 - Hepatitis B virus (HBV) reactivation.
 Before starting treatment with Uplizna, your healthcare provider will do blood tests to check for hepatitis B viral infection.
-If you have ever had hepatitis B virus infection, the hepatitis B virus may become active again during or after treatment with Uplizna.
+If you have ever had a hepatitis B virus infection, the hepatitis B virus may become active again during or after treatment with Uplizna.
 Hepatitis B virus becoming active again (called reactivation) may cause serious liver problems, including liver failure or death.
 Your healthcare provider will monitor you if you are at risk for hepatitis B virus reactivation during treatment and after you stop receiving Uplizna

 - Progressive Multifocal Leukoencephalopathy (PML).
 PML may happen with Uplizna.
 PML is a rare brain infection that leads to death or severe disability.
 Symptoms of PML may get worse over days to weeks.
 Call your healthcare provider right away if you get any of these symptoms: